goodecf/BlogApp/README.md

 # BlogApp

-This application is an online blog application implemented in React in which users can create blog posts, search other blog posts, and create comments.
+This application is an online blog implemented in React in which users can create blog posts, search other blog posts, and create comments.

 ## Use